rlugojr/phosphor-disposable/README.md

 ```

-Collections of disposables are created with the `DisposableSet` constructor.
-An
+Collections of disposables are created with the provided `DisposableSet()`
-array of disposable delegates can be passed as argument to the constructor,
+class.
+An array of disposable objects can be passed as argument to the class
-individual delegates can also be added to the disposable set by means of the
+constructor.
+Individual objects can also be added to the disposable set by
-`add()` method.
-The `dispose()` method will call the corresponding callback for
+means of the `add()` method.
+The `dispose()` method will dispose all of the
-each delegate function in the set.
+objects added to the set.

 ```node
 > let d1 = new disposable.DisposableDelegate(() => {